 Kachidoki Bridge: The No. 1 Movable Bridge of the East

 At the time Kachidoki bridge was under construction, marine transport was still more important than land transportation, which is why it is a moveable bridge.
 It was often referred to as “The No.1 Moveable Bridge of the East”.
 As today marine transport is no longer common in Tokyo, the bridge is not moveable anymore today.

 On the bridge are four rooms which were used for control operations, surveillance and as a dormitory for the staff.

 It is surprising that such a large steel-frame constructed bridge was capable of moving up to 70 degrees within 70 seconds!

-From the Kachidoki Bridge, you can see the Tsukiji Bridge on your right, Tokyo Tower in the center, and the Tsukiji fish market on your left.
-The Tsukiji fish market will move to its new location in Toyosu by November this year.
-However, the shops surrounding it will remain as they are.
+From the Kachidoki Bridge, you can see the Tsukiji Bridge on your right, Tokyo Tower in the center, and the Tsukiji fish market on the left.

 Kachidoki Bridge Archives Museum